perryyo/deploydjango.com/source/django_project_structure/setup.rst

 This way they can run your site locally, make changes, etc., without having to guess which versions of which packages are required for things to run smoothly.

 Now that you know why we need one, let's do it!
-Be sure to follow along with your own project as we go.

 Step 1 - Think Modular